 You’re never stuck reprogramming old software to force it to do what you want, because the software is always new.
 SaaS applications are highly configurable and continually incorporate best practices, so the need to customize effectively goes away.
 But if there is some feature that your business needs — that “special sauce” that sets you apart from your competitors — you can build it using Platform as a Service (PaaS).
 Unlike custom code, PaaS enhancements sit outside the core finance software, so when you upgrade from one version to the next, the capabilities still work.
 You don’t need to reprogram them.

 To the dummies among us, it might seem like the differences between “hosted cloud” (IaaS) and true cloud (SaaS) are splitting hairs.
 But the distinctions are important, because IaaS doesn’t offer the same benefits.
 In the SaaS model, the benefits are well documented:

 It’s not that running Traditional Finance Software version 13.1 in a hosted IaaS environment is necessarily a bad idea, or bad for your business.
 It’s just that running finance SaaS — such as Oracle ERP Cloud (including Oracle EPM Cloud) — is better.
-And with new upgrade programs available from providers like Oracle, it’s the last upgrade you will ever do.

 Moving to SaaS is now easier than ever.
 Your competition is already doing it.
 So look into your options around finance in the cloud, and don’t get left behind.
 Nobody wants to be a dummy.